MikeLanier/JMaze/README.md

 * pick start cell by clicking the random button
 * look at other algorithms
 * tooltips for controls
-* 3D display of a 2D maze. create module for 3D display of a 2D maze.
+* ~~3D display of a 2D maze. create module for 3D display of a 2D maze.~~
-Code stated in J3DSandbox repository
+* For 3D maze, draw arrow at entrance/exit
+* For 3D maze, tie to controls

 ## 09/12/2017
 * ~~images for the random buttons~~
 * ~~how to split code in mainframe.java into multiple source files~~